Biden in Poland, Lithuania to reassure allies on Russia's borders

 On Wednesday in Vilnius, Biden will meet with Lithuanian President Dalia Grybauskaite and Latvian President Andris Berzins.

-NATO's top military commander, U.S. Air Force General Philip Breedlove, also is slated to meet with chiefs of defense in central and eastern Europe to discuss security issues this week, the official said.
+NATO's top military commander, U.S. Air Force General Philip Breedlove, also is slated to meet with chiefs of defence in central and eastern Europe to discuss security issues this week, the official said.

 LISTENING TOUR